Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-dictionary/README.md

 Dictionary of Crimean Tatar language spoken in Romania (also known as Dobrujan Tatar): **Crimean Tatar (Romania)**

 ## Information
 The dictionary is between Crimean Tatar — Romanian.
-For more information about the sources visit the site below and click "View Sources".
+For more information about the sources visit the site below and click "View Sources", or see `components/SourcesModal.tsx`.
 For more information about the language see: https://github.com/Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-romania/tree/main

 ## Contributing